Asana/node-asana/build-tests/README.md

 # Test Build

-This directory contains tests that is to be ran manually.
+This directory contains tests that are meant to be ran locally

+1. Install dependencies: `npm i`

-1: Setup Environment Variables.
-Create a `.env`` file within the root of the project directory with the following information
+2. Setup Environment Variables.
+Create a `.env` file within the root of the project directory with the following information

 ```
 PERSONAL_ACCESS_TOKEN=<YOUR_ASANA_PERSONAL_ACCESS_TOKEN>